 Even if you can only practice for 15 minutes a day, you’ll make progress, AS LONG as you’re able to focus on the right stuff.

-Take my student Bethany, 40, from Florida:
+Take another student of mine, Bethany, 40, from Florida:

 She runs a dog-walking business, which takes up nearly all her free time and energy.
 In fact, once she’s dealt with the dogs, there’s not much time for anything else.
 She also REALLY wants to learn the drums, and needs a way to make that happen.